LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-Our class `TransactionService` uses the implementation of two classes, a repository and a validator.
-If at some point we make changes in those dependencies, our `TransactionService` would need a change too, so we are violating the Dependency Inversion Principle.
+Our class `TransactionService` uses the implementation of two classes, a repository, and a validator.
+If, at some point, we make changes in those dependencies, our `TransactionService` would need a change too, so we are violating the Dependency Inversion Principle.

 To respect the principle, we can use dependency injection and interfaces to abstract the behavior that our service class needs:

 ```csharp
 public class TransactionService